 - Musical consultation at the Chapel organ ($50 per hour): The organist discusses music choices for the wedding, normally by phone and/or with an audio tape.

 - Soloist rehearsal ($50 per rehearsal): The organist has a working rehearsal (usually about an hour long) with the soloist(s) to set tempos and balance and to perfect the presentation.

 - Wedding rehearsal ($75): The organist is present at the wedding rehearsal to play the processional and recessional.

 - Wedding ($225): The organist plays for the wedding, including a 15 to 20 minute pre-service recital, processional, recessional, and/or incidental organ music during the service.

-You should contact the College Organist about two months prior to your wedding date.
+A list of organists approved to play the Shove organ for weddings will be provided upon request.
 Financial arrangements for payment are an agreement made between the musician and the wedding party.

-As an interfaith chapel, we welcome spiritual leaders from all traditions.
+As an interfaith chapel, we welcome spiritual leaders and lay ministers from all traditions.
 Couples may choose who they wish to officiate their wedding.
 If you are affiliated with a specific tradition, we encourage you to consult with the leadership of your tradition.
 Colorado College chaplains do not usually officiate weddings held at Shove Chapel, unless they have a personal relationship with the couple.
-A list of celebrants who may be available to perform weddings at Shove Chapel is available from the Chaplains’ Office Manager.
+A list of celebrants who may be available to perform weddings at Shove Chapel is available.